-The Injured Athletes Club is a collaboration between mental skills coach Carrie Jackson Cheadle and freelance health and fitness writer Cindy Kuzma.
+The Injured Athletes Club is a collaboration between mental skills coach Carrie Jackson Cheadle and freelance journalist Cindy Kuzma.
 We have both been there, on the injured list.
 We know how upsetting and frustrating it can be.
 So, we created a community of support and resources to make this journey easier—so you can come back even stronger.
-Our efforts include a Facebook group, a podcast, and a forthcoming book, Rebound: Training Your Mind to Bounce Back Stronger from Sports Injuries (Bloomsbury Sport).
+Our efforts include:

 Carrie Jackson Cheadle lives in Northern California and is a Mental Skills Coach and Certified Mental Performance Consultant through the Association for Applied Sport Psychology.
 She is author of the book On Top of Your Game: Mental Skills to Maximize Your Athletic Performance (Feed the Athlete Press, 2013).
 A popular source for media, Carrie has been interviewed for publications such as Men’s Fitness, Women’s Health, Outside Magazine, Shape Magazine, Runner’s World, Bicycling Magazine, and Huffington Post.